fashion-data-exchange/slack-notification/README.md

   end

-  # create a hash for your reqired fields
+  # create a hash for your required fields
     def fields
       [
         {